You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 There is no restriction on internet access in Halls.

 During the undergraduate summer vacation, the Halls may be used as a residential base for students attending a summer school, for which the minimum age is 14.
-Specific arrangements are put in place for these periods, with close supervision by Residential Supervisors and Residential Assistants, who are usually AUB Student Ambassadors.
-Anyone filling these roles is required to undertake safeguarding training.
-We are aware that “the younger the child, the greater the risk”, and we plan our cover accordingly.
-Details of the arrangements for specific courses may vary and are provided when course details are published.
+Specific arrangements are put in place for these periods, with close supervision by Residential Supervisors and Assistants.
+Any AUB students or staff in these roles are required to undertake safeguarding training and a DBS check.

-The University’s Prevent Implementations/Safeguarding Team makes an annual report to the University Leadership Team and the Board of Governors on safeguarding matters to provide regular confirmation that the University has continued to meet its legal requirements in respect of safeguarding.
+AUB’s Safeguarding Team makes an annual report to the Vice Chancellor’s Group and the Board of Governors on safeguarding and Prevent matters to provide regular confirmation that the University has continued to meet its legal requirements in respect of safeguarding.